Black Friday Code: DIGEST35

 The cycle-syncing wellness trend (developed by Alisa Vitti, a holistic health counselor) encourages women to adjust their diet and lifestyle practices based on the phases of their menstrual cycle.

-The idea is that by aligning behaviors with menstrual cycle phases, it may be possible to find relief from hormone-related symptoms (especially for those with polycystic ovary syndrome) while also boosting energy and mood, and enhancing fertility [1].
-Cycle syncing is also touted to improve recovery, mindfulness, and body awareness, as well as enhance progress on health and wellness goals [2, 3].
+The idea is that by aligning behaviors with menstrual cycle phases, it may be possible to find relief from hormone-related symptoms (especially for those with PMS or polycystic ovary syndrome) while also boosting energy and mood, and enhancing fertility 1

-To better understand why cycle syncing was developed, let’s review how female hormones change during the menstrual cycle and the symptoms women can experience when hormones are out of balance.
+To better understand cycle syncing, let’s review female hormonal changes during the menstrual cycle and the symptoms people can experience when these hormones are out of balance.

 Menstrual Cycle 101

-In the clinic, we consult with women of all ages, and it’s rare that we encounter one who hasn’t experienced at least one nagging symptom related to her menstrual cycle.
-So, let me review the purpose of the menstrual cycle and its various phases.
+In the clinic, we consult with menstruating people of all ages, and it’s rare that we encounter one who hasn’t had at least one nagging symptom related to their menstrual cycle.
+So, let me review the purpose of the menstrual cycle and its different phases.

-The monthly menstrual cycle prepares a woman’s body for pregnancy [4].
-It generally starts around the age of 12 and continues until a woman reaches menopause (approximately 51 years old) [4].
-The average cycle length is 28 days (but can range from 21–35 days).
+The monthly menstrual cycle prepares the body for pregnancy 3.
+It generally starts around the age of 12 and continues until menopause (approximately 51 years old) 3.
+The average cycle length is 28 days but can range from 21–35 days.

-During each monthly cycle, hormones (estrogen, progesterone, luteinizing hormone, and follicle-stimulating hormone) cause recurring changes in the uterus and ovaries [4].
+During each monthly cycle, hormone levels (estrogen, progesterone, luteinizing hormone, and follicle-stimulating hormone) cause recurring changes in the uterus and ovaries 3.

 Cycle Syncing

 As you can see, this is a very complex process with lots of room for error.
-When hormone levels are off, a woman’s health and quality of life can be significantly impacted.
+When hormone levels are off, it can impact health and quality of life.

 • Appetite changes